enordlund/TekBox/README.md

 3. Locker
 4. iOS App

-After following instructions for each section,
+After following instructions for each section, sign in with TekBox Dashboard or TekBox for iOS to use the system.